Roam stores what you write; Fasrad does the writing — reads your email, drafts the note, files it, and acts on what’s there.

 No. Roam is a networked-thought editor you type into and structure.
 Fasrad is a hosted AI agent that reads your email and the web, writes notes from them, and then acts — drafts, books, files.
 The notes are a side product of the agent doing work, not a graph you curate.

-There's no graph importer.
-Fasrad isn't a destination for an existing knowledge base — it's an agent that generates notes from your live sources going forward.
-If you want to keep your Roam graph and also have an agent working your inbox and calendar, run both.
+Export your Roam graph and the agent ingests the note content as rich-text notes; what doesn't carry over is block-level addressing, since Fasrad isn't a block outliner.
+Beyond the import, its real strength is generating notes from your live sources going forward.
+If you want to keep curating a Roam graph and also have an agent working your inbox and calendar, run both.

 Yes — rich text, @-mentions, and backlinks between notes and to contacts.
 It's not block-level addressing like Roam, but a note about a person links to that contact's full interaction history automatically.